 By Dallas Sherringham

-The push for Australians to take a holiday in the drought, flood and bushfire ravaged regions of our nation has gained great momentum in 2020.
+The push for Australians to take a holiday in the drought, flood and bushfire ravaged regions of our nation has gained great momentum.

 So, I would like to introduce you to some special places in my heart – the country towns of regional Australia.

 To get as many towns as possible in my list of places to go I have kept descriptions of the towns to a minimum.
 You can find more details simply by using the links.

 An historic little town set beside the Murrumbidgee, halfway been Sydney and Melbourne.
 Check out the Dog on the Tuckerbox and the statues of Dad and Dave and family.

 This town may well be the most beautiful in regional Australia.
 The way the parks, gardens, clock tower and streets all intermingle perfectly remind me of a European village.
 It is just off the Sydney to Melbourne Highway and you could easily spend several days just relaxing and breathing in the fresh air.

 Cloncurry’s links to Qantas are well known, but it is a real Outback town with wide streets, great pubs and cafes and friendly locals wearing big hats.

 TEA GARDENS, NSW

 There’s not much to see and do in Tea Gardens – but there is tranquility.
 It is the kind of place you relax, walk around, have coffee and talk to the locals.
 I have spent a couple of relaxing short breaks in Tea Gardens and nearby Hawks Nest.
 Best of all, you can catch the ferry to Nelson Bay and there is a good chance you will see Dolphins on the way.